p-lr/TrekMe/Readme.md

 The last step.
 A lot of effort has been made to simplify this.
 The map is on the device, it can be displayed, but TrekAdvisor needs to know at least two calibration points for the location functionality to work.<br>
-In TrekAdvisor, under the list of maps, a settings button for each map gives access to the calibration fragment, among other things.
+In TrekAdvisor, under the list of maps, a settings button for each map gives access to the calibration, among other things.

-For example, if you only know the latitude and longitude for two points and you have no idea what projection was used to make this map, just set the projection to "None", the number of calibration points to 2 (the default), and press the "Define calibration points" button to access the calibration screen.
+For example, if you only know the latitude and longitude of two points and you have no idea what projection was used to make this map, just set the projection to "None", the number of calibration points to 2 (the default), and press the "Define calibration points" button to access the calibration screen.